linemos/introduction-to-kubernetes/tasks/setup-and-installation.md

-# Set up and installation
+# Task 1: Set up and installation

 - Install an editor that you want to want to use for coding.
 - Install Java SDK: http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html